 The area around your eyes does not tan and needs complete protection from UV exposure.
 You MUST wear federally approved eyewear, obtainable at the salon, every time you tan.
 We will provide you with a disposable one-time pair for if you forget to bring yours.

 The lights in stand-up tanning beds are stronger than lay down beds.
 However, your legs carry less melanin than other parts of your body.
-The skin on your legs is also thicker which makes it harder to tan them as quickly.
-They will darken more with repeated tanning.
+Additionally, the skin on your legs is thicker which makes it harder to tan them as quickly.
+They will darken more with repeated tanning sessions.

 Some photosensitizing medications can cause you to become less tolerant of UV exposure, thereby increasing your risk of overexposure.
 Some medications warn against any indoor or outdoor tanning - always consult your doctor with respect to any medication you are taking.